alexqfredrickson/notes/aws/aws.md

 AWS VPC is a "virtual private cloud".

 You can have up to five VPCs in a region by-default.

+#### Internet Gateways

+An internet gateway is a horizontally scaled VPC component that allows resources in public subnets of the VPC to communicate back-and-forth with the internet over IPv4 and IPv6, provided they have a public IP address.

+Internet Gateways are targeted by VPC route tables to route traffic out to the internet.
+Internet gateways perform network address translation (NAT).

 #### Elastic Network Interfaces